 How Do I Find Information?

 Remember when libraries used to have card catalogs?
 We still do!
-The only difference is that it is online!
+It's all online.
 The catalog provides access to all materials in our library and libraries in our nine-county system.
 You can search for books and other materials, place holds on items, and check your library account.
 The library provides three computers reserved specifically for the online catalog.
-Two are located near the Check Out desk, and one is located near the Children’s Area.
-You can also access the online catalog from any computer by going to our Library’s main webpage and clicking “Search the Library.”
+Two are located near the Check Out desk, and one is located near the Children's Area.

 Dewey Decimal System

 There are many ways to arrange books; early libraries used to arrange books by size in order to save space.
 Imagine the difficulties in finding what you want!
 Our library uses the Dewey Decimal System, which groups materials according to subject.
 Therefore, all books on diabetes are shelved together, as are all books on cats.
 When you find a book on a topic you are interested in, browse the books on nearby shelves.
 You're likely to find other books or videos that will be useful.

 ELM is a fantastic source made available at our library through the MINITEX Library Information Network with assistance from the State of Minnesota.
 ELM provides access to hundreds of thousands of magazine and newspaper articles, thousands of electronic books, and over 50 million titles from a worldwide catalog.

 To get to the ELM databases, visit the Electronic Library of Minnesota website.
 To look for magazine and newspaper articles or electronic books, click on a subject category that interests you.
 There are lots of resources for students as well, accessible by clicking on Resources for Kids and Teens.